Qolore7/vanguard/README.md

 - **Simple Degredation**: Adds a lightweight weapon condition system that makes tempered weapons slowly degrade back to their untempered state.
 Can be disabled if you dislike the feature.

 ## ReShade
 The list comes with an optional ReShade preset that makes the game a lot more vibrant.
-It is disabled by default as I think it can make some of the brighter weathers look a little too washed out, but it is up to personal preference.
+It is enabled by default, but it can make some of the brighter weathers look a little too washed out so you may want to disable it.
 I highly recommend trying it out for yourself.
 It should have little to no performance impact.
 [Here](https://imgsli.com/MjA2NzY0) is a comparison shot of the ReShade off and on during a neutral weather.

 ## GOG Support
 If you use the GOG version of the game, activate all the mods under the **GOG Support** separator